piyushxp/piyushxp/README.md

 - ⚡ Fun fact: ...
 -->

-I am **Piyush Mahapatra** ,a 👨‍💻 MERN stack developer, and a Lifelong learner.
-I create  Projects that helps to solve Problems and make the world a better Place :) My dream is to make Projects that works in the cross domain of Science and Softwares
+I am **Piyush Mahapatra** ,a 👨‍💻 Software Developer, and a Lifelong learner.
+I have been working in MERN Stack and  my dream is to make projects that in the cross domain of Science and Softwares.

-- 🔭 I’m currently working on my **Capstone Project**
+- 🔭 I’m currently working as a Software Developer in **Tericsoft**
+- 🌱 I’m currently learning ReactNative and UI/UX
 - ⚡ I am documenting my learnings on my blog [piyushmahapatra.hashnode.dev](https://piyushmahapatra.ml/)
 - 💬 I like to brainstorm Ideas and do thought Experiments in my free time :)